-Starting in Illumio Core 22.4, scanners running in a network can be automatically detected, much as services are detected.
+Scanners running in a network can be automatically detected, much as services are detected.

 Scanner detection by default is not enabled.
 You must manually enable scanner detection at the Core Services page.
 After being enabled, scanner detection runs every 24 hours to detect scanner traffic.